Skip to Content

 Some of the Te Ana Maori Rock Art.
 Photo credit: Te Ana Maori Rock Art

-Timaru is a pleasant large town built around the golden sand of Caroline Bay.
-One of the best things to do in Timaru is to enjoy a walk along Marine Parade at dusk to see native blue penguins!
+One of my favorite things to do in Timaru is to enjoy a walk along Marine Parade at dusk to see native blue penguins!
 Unfortunately, the only safe spot to view the penguins is behind a roped section on the path (just look for a large group of people if you’re struggling to find it).

-In Timaru town itself, the South Canterbury Museum is a great way to pass a few hours.
-Here, you will learn about the region’s history and culture.
 If you’re an art fan, the Aigantighe Art Gallery is the third-largest art gallery in New Zealand and is located on Wai-titi Road in the town.
+I love walking through their sculpture garden on a sunny day!

-A truly unique activity in Timaru is to join a guided tour with Te Ana Maori Rock Art.
-On this hour-long tour, you will be shown Maori art painted on caves at some of the most important cultural sites on the South Island.
-Worth noting is you must drive yourself to these caves, your guide will tell you the way.
+Worth noting is that you must drive yourself to these caves, your guide will tell you the way.
 This is an incredibly unique experience and gives insight into the history and culture of the native Ngau Tahu people (the prominent Maori tribe on the South Island).
-At the Rock Art center itself, you can hold a Moa bone and create your own rock art.
+At the Rock Art Center itself, you can hold a Moa bone and even create your own rock art – fun for all the family!

 4. Oamaru